VirtoCommerce/vc-docs/platform/user-guide/docs/security/order-manager.md

 In this guide, we are going to explore the role of an order manager and permissions that can be assigned to them.
 The order manager is responsible for overseeing and managing orders within the system.

-## Assign Permissions to Order Manager
+## Assign permissions to order manager

 To assign permissions to your order manager: